fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ![Create Codespace interface](/content/blog/integrate-phone-calls-and-sms-with-openai/codespaces.png)

-Besides, users can use their laptop or server to play with the App.
+Alternatively, users can use their laptop or server to play with the App.
 In this case, make sure you have the following:

 * [Node.js](https://nodejs.org/en/download/) installed.
 Node.js is an open-source, cross-platform JavaScript runtime environment.